The Fire This Time (anthology)

 The Fire This Time: A New Generation Speaks About Race is an essay and poetry collection edited by the American author Jesmyn Ward and published by Scribner in 2016.
-The title, The Fire This Time alludes to James Baldwin's seminal 1963 text, The Fire Next Time.
+The title, The Fire This Time, alludes to James Baldwin's seminal 1963 text, The Fire Next Time.

 Publication history

 The book was published by Scribner on August 2, 2016.

 Content

 The Fire This Time is an anthology of 18 writers contributing essays and poetry to three movements entitled "Legacy", "Reckoning", and "Jubilee".
 The writers include, Carol Anderson, Rachel Kaadzi Ghansah, Jericho Brown, Edwidge Danticat, Kevin Young, Claudia Rankine, Garnette Cadogan, Mitchell S. Jackson, Kima Jones, Kiese Laymon, Daniel Jose Older, Emily Raboteau, Clint Smith, Isabel Wilkerson, Natasha Trethewey, Wendy S. Walters, and Honorée Jeffers.

+In an interview with NPR, Ward shared that the urgency to put together such a book, specifically one which builds on the legacy of Baldwin's contributions to literature, was a newfound sense of change in the 2010s, specifically precipitated by police brutality in the United States: I feel like there's a certain sense of mobilization now.
+People are not afraid to be activists, to be vocal.
+And I think back to my years in college and that wasn't the case.
+I was in college in the late '90s, early 2000s, and it didn't feel like now.
+It was muffled.
+It was definitely muffled.
+It didn't feel as sort of young people with sort of big ideas.
+Like it didn't feel like we had any sort of voice, or even a part in the conversation.
+And that's very different now.
+And I think it's a great thing.
+I think it's a wonderful thing.
+And it's part of what I wanted to tap into with the book.
 Reviewing the collection for The New York Times, Jamil Smith described the anthology as, "deal[ing] with everything from the Charleston church shooting to OutKast’s influence to Rachel Dolezal’s chicanery, all through a black lens that is still too rare in literature and elsewhere.
 The pain of black life (and death) often inspires flowery verse, but every poem and essay in Ward’s volume remains grounded in a harsh reality that our nation, at large, refuses fully to confront.
 In the spirit of Baldwin’s centering of black experiences, they force everyone to see things our way."